career decision

 Horizontal natural career progression of a doctor.

-A doctor starts as a medical student, then qualified supervised (junior) doctor after, then unsupervised senior doctor after on the job training and ultimately if one wants to can take the continuous training general or specialist route as General Practitioner (GP) or consultant or Staff grade and Associate Specialist (SAS) doctor respectively.
+A doctor starts as a medical student, then qualified resident doctor, then unsupervised senior doctor after on the job training and ultimately if one wants to can take the continuous training general or specialist route as General Practitioner (GP), consultant or Staff grade and Associate Specialist (SAS) doctor.

 Vertical career progression